irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 Unfortunately, complex problems cannot have simple solutions, as a rule.
 Even if their desires to create a more fair world were valid, the systems they managed to create - the "Soviet Union" and the "People's Republic of China" - were not good.

+For sure, the revolutionary spirit in Cuba is now dead because it was never actually alive.
+It mostly existed as hero-worship for the people who fought for it, but now that they have failed or died, and the rest of the world has closed in with embargoes, people naturally no longer believe in the promises of their saviours.[^whoopsie]

 Continental Philosophers fail by making everything more complicated than it needs to be.
 They retreat into millions upon millions of words of very fancy sounding language.
 They might be having fun, but they aren't really helping to change anything.
+They spend their time debating each another over pedantic, tiny, "intellectual" issues.

-# Emotion and Reason, or, *Scientific Communism*
+# Emotion and Reason

 Human beings are emotional creatures, whether we like it or not.
 Rationality is our invention, but it doesn't necessarily come naturally to us.

 Some Thinkers will try to remove emotion from science and philosophy altogether.
-They try to act like the Vulcans (Mr. Spock) from Star Trek, try to become pure and unquestionable Knight-Philosophers of Reason.
+They try to act like the Vulcans (Mr. Spock) from Star Trek, try to become pure and unquestionable Knight-Philosophers of Reason[^discobaby].
 Unfortunately, this seems to result in making arguments just as emotionally charged as others, but with more misplaced confidence.

 In my opinion, the best way to good outcomes is to stay humble and to follow the scientific method.
 The scientific method, like most things, is really incredibly simple in hindsight.
 "If you want to say something is true, check if it is true.
 (Then, whenever you get new information, check again.
 Repeat as many times as needed.)"
 Somehow, it took us tens of thousands of years to develop this method of *Empirical Falsifiability*.[^science]